chidiugonna/BrainSurfing/mkdocs/docs/surfdata/prac81.md

 * Run Section **A** to see how the CIFTI XML has different sections for surfaces and for voxels.
 Note that each volume structure has an individual label e.g CIFTI_STRUCTURE_ACCUMBENS_LEFT.
 As you did in **Task 4** you can query the XML directly in the structure `ciixml` and also compare this with the data that has been stored in the data structure `ciiall` by the HCP Matlab library.

 * The output that is displayed in the command window is obtained by going through the XML file.
 It shows that information about voxels and vertices are stored at the same time in the XML file and that the actual overlay data for each vertex and voxel is indexed sequentially in the NIFTI-2 file.
-So for example with our CIFTI file if we read off a value at row position 59695 in the data array this will be a value in AMYGDALA_LEFT (between 59688 abd 60002)
+So for example with our CIFTI file if we read off a value at row position 59695 in the data array then this will be a value in AMYGDALA_LEFT (between 59688 and 60002)

         ...
         Model 1 is a surface of CORTEX_LEFT with  29696  verts valued out of 32492 vertices; start from 1 and end at 29696